-- All absences resulting in a total of three (3) or more consecutive days due to illness will require a written excuse note by a licensed healthcare provider. - For absences that do not total three (3) consecutive days, parents may submit a written excuse note stating the reason for the absence.
+- school missed.
+Absences reported by phone without a written notice will be marked as "unexcused." - All absences resulting in a total of three (3) or more consecutive days due to illness will require a written excuse note by a licensed healthcare provider. - For absences that do not total three (3) consecutive days, parents may submit a written excuse note stating the reason for the absence.
 Excuse notes from a healthcare provider may also be submitted in lieu of a parent note for any absence. - When a student has been absent, excused with a parent note, totaling eight (8) days, all subsequent absences may require a written excuse note from a licensed healthcare provider or other official documentation to justify the excused day